qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

    Define shortcut options

 Configuration is very simple.
-Just select a feature from the list and click on :
+Use the search box at the top of the dialog to find a particular action, select it from the list and click on :

 * **[Change]** and press the new combination you want to assign as new shortcut
 * **[Set none]** to clear any assigned shortcut